NDaria-Cyber/Token-Hijack-leading-to-Account-Compromise/README.md

 ## Analysis

-- After a full system scan, security tools have discovered multiple 'Infostealers' trojans, such as Raccon infostealer
+- After a full system scan, security tools have discovered multiple 'Infostealers' trojans, such as Raccoon infostealer
 - Account email had been changed before compromise on a digital platform ( 1:47 PM EET, UTC+2).
-MITRE : T1003 (OS Credential Dumping), T1555 (Credentials from Web Browser).The malware stole session tokens from browser memory.
+MITRE : T1555 (Credentials from Web Browser).The malware stole session tokens from browser memory.
 - Account privileges settings had been changed ( Two-Factor Authentication disabled), suggesting account compromise and manipulation (2:14 PM EET, UTC+2).
-MITRE : T1098.002 (Account Manipulation - Modify User Account), T1556 (Modify Authentication Process).
+MITRE : T1098.002 (Account Manipulation - Modify User Account).
 This allows the attacker to maintain access without triggering 2FA alerts.
 - Soon after on Discord, user's account had been compromised and used to send phishing messages (2:15 PM EET,UTC+2).
 MITRE : T1550.001 (Use Alternate Authentication Material - Pass the Cookie/Token)
 - Instagram sent an alert of an unauthorized, suspicious Windows login ( 11:00 PM EET, UTC+2).
 MITRE : T1078 (Valid Accounts).
 - Unauthorized access was used to send phishing messages by user on Instagram ( 11 :15 PM EET, UTC+2).MITRE: T1550.001 (Use Alternate Authentication Material - Pass the Cookie/Token)